 Learning never stops in life.
 It also shouldn’t stop when we become parents.

-With an open mind, we can do better every day.
+With an open mind, we can learn more every day and do better every day.

 Final thoughts on mom guilt